lknite/daytwo/README.md

   - hosts a website which can be used to access the pinniped kubeconfig files

 ## usage
-In one step, copying a clusterapi resource file to git, cause a cluster to be deployed, addons installed, enable authentication via pinniped, and authorization via rbac.
+In one step, copy a clusterapi resource file to git, watch as a cluster is deployed, addons are installed, and pinniped kubeconfig files are generated automatically.
+Authentication via pinniped and authorization via rbac means the cluster is ready to be used without any additional interaction other than dropping the cluster resource into git.

 - place clusterapi cluster.yaml into a git repo
 - use argocd to automatically apply the folder containing all cluster yaml file
 - register-controller will detect cluster and automatically register it with argocd
-- register-controller will also copy all labels from the cluster resource to the argocd cluster secret
+- labels-controller will copy all labels from the cluster resource to the argocd cluster secret
 - use argocd applicationsets to install addons automatically by using matchLabel to match labels copied from the cluster resource
-  - labels such as: addons-cert-manager, addons-fluent-bit, addons-pinniped-concierge, addons-pinniped-www, addons-rbac
+  - labels such as: addons-cert-manager, addons-fluent-bit, addons-pinniped-concierge, addons-rbac
-- this will cause "pinniped-concierge" & "pinniped-www" to be installed to each registered cluster
+- this will cause each addons, e.g. "pinniped-concierge" & "addons-rbac", to be installed to each registered cluster
 - pinniped-controller will watch argocd secrets and generate a pinniped kubeconfig automatically
-- pinniped-controller also hosts a website to access the pinniped kubeconfig files it generates
+- pinniped-controller hosts a website where pinniped kubeconfig files can be accessed, e.g.:
   - pinniped.svc/\<mangementCluster\>/\<workloadCluster\>/kubeconfig
   - pinniped.svc/ returns a JSON formatted list of available kubeconfig files (enabled by default, index can be disabled via environment variable)
-- pinniped-www deployed to each cluster allows a cluster-specific url to access the kubeconfig file hosted on the pinniped controller

 ## development
 | status  | controller                            | detail                                  |